 • Riverside Park, 1.6 miles northwest of the arena, is one of the city’s more than 5,000 acres of park land.
 Flanked by the Arkansas River on three sides, this park features a children’s playground, an interactive fountain and a Kansas Wildlife Exhibit that locals call the “Riverside Zoo.”
 Families with young children can stay entertained for hours here without paying a cent.

-• Old Cowtown Museum, 2.3 miles northwest of the arena, offers free admission to its living history campus every Sunday from April through October (excluding special events).
+• Old Cowtown Museum, 2.3 miles northwest of the arena, adult admission to this living history museum is just $12.
 Additionally, as a Blue Star Museum, Cowtown offers free regular admission to active-duty military and their families, including National Guard and Reserve, from Memorial Day to Labor Day.
-Otherwise, entry ranges from$6-$9.